This post contains affiliate links.

 Loneliness from Less Interaction Outside the Family

 If you have weekly dinners or other meals with family in your neighborhood, that’s great.
 Family is a big part of our support network.
 When we need someone to babysit, or we need a date night with the wife, my in-laws are always there to take their grandkids off our hands.
 We are blessed to have this arrangement.
-But there might be some situations that your child might find more interest and support from others outside of the family network.
+But there might be some situations where your child might find more interest and support from others outside of the family network.
 Researchers have recorded this as a potential point to highlight.
-A varied social network meaning having meals or activities with people that are outside of the family is also important.
+A varied social network means having meals or activities with people that are outside of the family is also important.

 Meeting up with people of different social backgrounds and ideas is a great opportunity to explain and highlight the differences with your children.
 Sometimes my older daughter, when she was younger, disliked all these dinners with other families and old friends of mine.
 But they did get a chance to hang out with the kids of my friends and interact with them and play.
 Over the past few years though we haven’t had the chance to meet up with some of these families due to different schedules.
 My daughter did ask, why we haven’t had lunch with them and she said she misses those guys.
 Hey, why not go camping with some families and enjoy the great outdoors!
 Check out this article about camping and homeschooling.